Break Out Of Your Comfort Zone And Become An Everyday HeroPosted by Adela

-Why are some people bad and some considered heroes?
+Why are some people bad and some heroes?
 What goes through the mind of evil people?
 And why, on the contrary, do some people stand out of the crowd and perform heroic acts?
-How would we behave if we were in the shoes of an Iraqi prison guard?
+Given what we know about heroism, how would we behave if we were in the shoes of an American prison guard in Iraq?

 Professor Philip Zimbardo, one of the most respected psychologists in the world, has dedicated his life to these questions.
 Not long ago, a few colleagues and I had the opportunity to meet him personally and discuss this topic.